All Episodes

 Yeah, you kiss the fence goodbye too if you care about that.

-If you uh if you care about taxes, if you if you like the fact that their taxes are low, and the fact that the tax cuts have uh created a surge in new jobs, a surge in revenues to the government, which have reduced the deficit and so forth.
+If you care about taxes, if you like the fact that their taxes are low and the fact that the tax cuts have created a surge in new jobs, a surge in revenues to the government, which have reduced the deficit and so forth, if you are interested in that, those tax cuts expiring, vote Democrat.

-Uh if if you are of the mind that you don't want any new energy exploration, if you don't want any new discoveries of oil, if you don't want this country to become more energy independent, then by all means vote Democrat.
+If you are of the mind that you don't want any new energy exploration, if you don't want any new discoveries of oil, if you don't want this country to become more energy independent, then by all means, vote Democrat, because that's what you're going to get.

 If you want amnesty for illegal aliens, then vote Democrats.

-And if you want to return uh the tort law lawsuit culture to America, by all means, vote Democrat.
+And if you want to return the tort law lawsuit culture to America, by all means, vote Democrat.

 There are consequences here, folks.

-If you want to embolden our enemies, if you want to make them feel invincible, by all means vote Democrat.
+If you want to embolden our enemies, if you want to make them feel invincible, by all means, vote Democrat.

-You want amnesty for illegals, vote Democrat.
+You want amnesty for illegals?

 You'll get it.